Thursday, September 12, 2024

 Top photo: the John Allen building on the Pine Bluff High School campus.
 It was built in 1907-08, and torn down (bottom photo) in 1973.
 I attended PBHS during 1969-1972 and had many classes in the Allen building.
 The other two old buildings on the campus were the Junius Jordan Building (1918) and the Woodrow Wilson building (1924, originally used as the junior high school).

-In the '71-'72 school year, as editorial editor of the Pine Cone, I'd written a few editorials that said the old buildings were fire hazards, implying without realizing it that they should be replaced by new buildings.
-A reporter from the Commercial interviewed me in 1972 about my editorials about the old buildings, so I'm on record (I haven't tried to look up that article on microfilm yet) as supporting the demolition of those beautiful early 20th Century Pine Bluff High School buildings, designed by Charles Thompson.
+In the '71-'72 school year, as editorial editor of the Pine Cone, I'd written a few editorials saying the old buildings were fire hazards, implying without realizing it that they should be torn down and replaced by new buildings.
+A reporter from the Commercial interviewed me in January 1972 about my editorials, so I'm on record as supporting the demolition of those beautiful early 20th Century Pine Bluff High School buildings, designed by Charles Thompson.
 Talk about Ink on His Face!
+But I'm not sure what else could have been done with them, and they were fire hazards.

 So the demolition of the old buildings began 51 years ago, and the class of 1973 was the last senior class to attend classes in the John Allen building.

-I actually recall several things about the night I saw the beginning of the John Allen building demolition, which would have been close to the time it started.
-Brian Carty and I were both at a party in the Broadmoor neighborhood that night, and he told me the building was being torn down.
+The night I saw the beginning of the John Allen building demolition, which would have been close to the time it started, I was at a party in the Broadmoor neighborhood and Brian Carty, a classmate of mine, told me the building was being torn down.
 Then he drove me and someone else (don't remember who) in his new VW Beetle over to look at the beginning of the demolition.
-This would likely have been the first weekend of June in '73.
-The things I remember from that night are being told that McDonald's had just started serving breakfast, and hearing the song "Monster Mash" on Brian's car radio.
+This must have been the first weekend of June in '73.
+Two other things I remember from that night are: being told that the McDonald's in Pine Bluff had just started serving breakfast, and hearing the song "Monster Mash" on Brian's car radio.
 Brian changed stations when it came on, and I sort of registered a complaint, saying I hadn't heard it in a long time.
 Brian registered a counter-complaint.
 He said "They're playing it all the time now."
-It was the beginning of the "oldies" radio sensation for my generation.
+It was the beginning of the "oldies" radio sensation for my generation!
 A bigtime radio business now.
-What would it be like without such nostalgic songs easily listened to on the radio airwaves or satellite radio now?
+What would it be like without such nostalgic songs easily listened to on the radio airwaves or satellite radio?
 It would be a lot more nostalgic to hear the 60s and 70s songs, that's what.
 "They're playing them all time now."

 Above and below: Goodbye McFadden Fieldhouse.